yugabyte/yugabyte-db/docs/content/stable/drivers-orms/smart-drivers-ycql.md

 As with the upstream Cassandra drivers, YugabyteDB YCQL drivers can retry certain operations if they fail the first time.
 This is governed by a retry-policy.
 The default number of retries is one for a failed operation for certain cases, depending on the language driver.
 The retry may happen on the same node or the next available node as per the query's plan.

-Some of the drivers allow you to provide a custom retry policy.
+Some drivers allow you to provide a custom retry policy.
 Refer to [Retries](https://docs.datastax.com/en/developer/java-driver/4.15/manual/core/retries/#retries) in DataStax documentation for information on built-in retry polices.

 ### Multiple contact points